wortell-smart-learning/Synapse-Pipelines-Training/Lab10/LabInstructions10.md

 # Lab 10 - First Data Flows

-*Requirements*

-To be able to start the lab, it is important that Lab6 is completed.

 *Goal*

-We also want to shape data integration using Data Flows.
+We want to shape data integration using Data Flows.
 By now we have seen quite a bit of Azure Data Factory / Synapse Pipelines - the assignments are therefore more high-level!

 For this assignment, it is expected that you have exported the AdventureWorkLT database to parquet files.
-You can of course do this yourself (with the experience of Lab 6), or you can manually upload the files - they are here:
+You can of course do this yourself, or you can manually upload the files - they are available for download here:

 * [Address.parquet](parquetfiles/Address.parquet)
 * [Customer.parquet](parquetfiles/Customer.parquet)